martinchristen/pyRT/README.md

 ## Author

 PyRT is created and maintained by Martin Christen.
-You can contact me martin.christen@gmail.com
+You can contact me by e-mail: martin.christen@gmail.com

 ## Support this project!